dogoncouch/dogoncouch.github.io/README.md

 <h3>About</h3>
 </center>

 <p>This is a description, so it needs to be more than one paragraph.
-It's difficult to type words when you don't have any ideas for things to type about, but I will continue doing it.
-It builds character, I would imagine.</p>
+One could argue that this isn't what Hemingway would have done, and there is really no reason for this sentence and the ones around it.
+There are few who would disagree with that.
+Writing this kind of thing builds character, though, I would imagine.</p>

 <p>One might expect the second paragraph to be the same kind of useless drivel, but it actually includes a <a href="https://github.com/dogoncouch">link to my github page</a>, something that might actually be classified as useful.
 Sure, it's just one link in a whole paragraph, and then it keeps going on and on (and on), but if you compare it to the first paragraph it's really not that bad.</p>